jeremyandrews/Argus-app/memory-bank/progress.md

   - Made the function private to each file to avoid potential naming conflicts
   - Ensured app builds successfully in both local Xcode and Apple's cloud build environment

+- ✅ **Implemented "Explain Like I'm 5" Feature** (Completed):
+  - Added support for the new `eli5` field in the JSON payload:
+    - Simple, plain language explanation of complex article content
+    - Designed to make news accessible to all reading levels
+    - Positioned in the UI under Talking Points and before Argus Engine Stats
+  - Implementation details:
+    - Added `eli5` field to `ArticleJSON` and `PreparedArticle` structs in ArticleModels.swift
+    - Added property and blob storage field in ArticleDataModels.swift
+    - Updated MarkdownUtilities.swift to handle the new field as rich text:
+      - Added new case to `RichTextField` enum
+      - Implemented section naming and mapping
+      - Added text style configuration
+      - Updated blob storage, retrieval, verification and regeneration functions
+    - Updated ArticleService.swift with proper handling in:
+      - `regenerateRichTextForField` method to include the eli5 field
+      - `generateRichTextContent` to support the eli5 field
+    - Updated DatabaseCoordinator.swift to:
+      - Extract the eli5 field from JSON in `syncProcessArticleJSON`
+      - Include the eli5 field in the ArticleJSON constructor
+      - Update the `updateFields` method to handle the eli5 field
+    - Modified NewsDetailView.swift to display the new section:
+      - Added section to the UI in the `getSections` methods
+      - Added the field to `needsConversion` for proper Markdown formatting
+      - Updated `getTextContentForField` to extract values for the new field
+  - Key improvements:
+    - Users can now access simplified explanations of complex news topics
+    - Increases accessibility of content for users of all reading levels
+    - Provides an entry point for understanding difficult concepts
+    - Maintains consistent rich text rendering across all content types
+  - Documentation:
+    - Updated memory bank with implementation details
+    - Added to product differentiation points

 - ✅ **Implemented R2 URL JSON New Fields** (Completed):
   - Added support for two new fields in the JSON payload:
     - `action_recommendations`: Concrete, actionable steps based on article content